dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 Solving Problems on a D-Wave System
 ===================================

-This section explains the basics of how D-Wave's quantum processing unit (QPU) solves problems, what you need to do to use it for your problem, and how Ocean tools can help.
+This section explains some of the basics of how D-Wave's quantum processing unit (QPU) solves problems, what you need to do to use it for your problem, and how Ocean tools can help.